Our SEO Process

 Anchor text distribution is managed across the full acquisition program.
 The distribution maintains a natural profile across branded, generic, and keyword-rich anchors.
 Over-indexing on exact-match anchor text is tracked and corrected as the acquisition program progresses.

-Phase 5: Reporting and Iteration
+Phase 5: Reporting & Iteration

 Phase 5 connects execution activity to ranking and traffic outcomes on a monthly cadence.
 The report is a decision-making document built around the metrics that determine whether the strategy requires adjustment.